Unbeaten Path Tours to Stornetta National Monument – A Must Do!

 What a wonderful day I had with my new friend Margaret Lindgren of Unbeaten Path Hiking Tours in February!
-After being Facebook buddies for sometime we finally moved beyond our virtual reality to become good friends for real.
+After being Facebook buddies for some time we finally moved beyond our virtual reality to become good friends for real.
 And what better way to do that than by walking together through one of our nation’s newest national treasures – The Point Arena-Stornetta National Monument.
 Margaret’s Unbeaten Path Hiking Tours of Stornetta was quite a treat during my stay at Abalone Bay.
 The weather was perfect, the company fabulous, and Margaret’s detailed knowledge of the area- incredible!

-Meet Margaret Lindgren Tour Guide Extrodinaire
+Meet Margaret Lindgren Tour Guide Extraordinaire

 Unbeaten Path Hiking Tours, owned and operated by Margaret Lindgren, also a resident of Sea Ranch, provides a wide range of tours from easy to challenging, as well as customized tours designed to meet your needs.
-Her tour with me was infused with not only the history, flora, fauna and the lesser known trails of this beautiful and unique coastal region, but also an unabashed enthusiasm and love of what she does.
+Her tour with me was infused with not only the history, flora, fauna and the lesser-known trails of this beautiful and unique coastal region but also an unabashed enthusiasm and love of what she does.
 And what she does is marvelous!

 8 Secret Mendonoma Locations To Get Lost In